drainganggtb/VBA-Assignment/README.md

 # Background

 In this activity, I utilized VBA to manipulate and elucidate data from a spreadsheet of real-world stock data from 2014-2016.
-The workbook which was used was titled Multiple_year_stock_data.xlsx, and its size prevents it from being accessed directly on GitHub.
+The workbook titled Multiple_year_stock_data.xlsx, is far too large of a file to be accessible in this GitHub repo.
 Test data (alphebetical_testing.xlsx) was also used to develop the scripts.

 Microsoft Office Home and Student 2019 provided the Excel application which was utilized in Visual Basic Coding.
 Additionally, I used a PC with Windows 10.